ChandanaKolapalli/Fugro_Assesment/Fugro_Assesment_Frontend/README.md

 ## Features
 - Displays sampling data in a table format.
-- Supports adding and deleting samples.
+- Supports adding,editing and deleting samples.
 - Calls backend REST APIs to manage data.
+- Displays the Average Water Content for the samples
+- Displays the Threshold Values that supresses the configured values in the backend
+- Basic validation is added

 ## Prerequisites
 Make sure you have the following installed:
-- Java 17 or later
+- Java 21 or later
 - An Eclipse IDE

 ## Getting Started